Punderthings/fossfoundation/_foundations/processing.md

 diversityDescription:
 ---

-The Processing Foundation is a nonprofit organization that develops open-source software projects, including Processing and p5.js, to promote coding education and encourage artistic exploration in STEM fields, with a focus on accessibilty and supporting marginalized communities.
+The Processing Foundation is a nonprofit organization that develops open-source software projects, including Processing and p5.js, to promote coding education and encourage artistic exploration in STEM fields, with a focus on accessibility and supporting marginalized communities.